 - Twin size feather bed or thick Mattress Topper; institutional beds can use the help!

-- iPad or Kindle (the price has really come down!) :).
+- iPad, Fire or a Kindle (the price has really come down!) :).

 - Laptop sleeve.
 Most students will need a laptop on their way to higher education; a good protector is necessity.
 Talk to their parents to make sure you purchase the correct size.